The arithmetic rank of the residual intersections of a complete intersection ideal: Upper bound on the arithmetic rank: Structure of the auxiliary ring

 Note that Proposition \ref{thm:nullcone} shows that \textit{any} choice of a homogeneous system of parameters of the invariant ring witnesses the arithmetic rank of $\RI(m,\underline{y})$.
 In this section, we make these polynomials explicit.
 This is done by finding an ASL structure on the invariant ring.

 We remark that the generators of the invariant ring $S^{\SL_n(K)}$ from the previous section are listed in \cite[Theorem 3.3]{DeConciniProcesi76} and the relations between these generators can be found in \cite[\S 9.4]{PopovVineberg}.
 We were, however, unable to find a reference for the Krull dimension of the invariant ring in the literature.
-We are grateful to De Concini and Processi for their detailed feedback on the contents of this section.
+We are grateful to De Concini and Procesi for their detailed feedback on the content of this section.

 We continue with the notation established in the previous section: $m \geq n$ are positive integers. $X\colonequals (x_{ij})$ and $\underline{y} \colonequals (y_i)$ are $m\times n$ and $n \times 1$ matrices of indeterminates respectively.
 We set $Q_i$ to be the $i$-th entry of the matrix $X\underline{y}$ and $[i_1,\dots,i_n]$ to be the size $n$-minor of $X$ with rows $i_1<i_2<\cdots <i_n$.
 Let be the set of $K$-algebra generators of $K[B]$, where $K$ is any ring.
 Since the main arguments of this section work over any base ring, we drop the usage of `invariant ring' and instead use `auxiliary ring' when referring to $K[B]$ from now on.